 E. When directed by the Engineer, and with no additional compensation, the Contractor shall apply water to the construction area and haul routes, as necessary, to prevent the spread of dust.
-On Primary Roads and Primary Road extensions, on temporary Primary Road haul roads, and when designated in the contract documents construction areas adjacent to Primary Roads on which traffic is maintained, the Contractor will be paid for watering ordered by the Engineer at the rate of $15 per thousand gallons ($4 per kL).
+On Primary Roads and Primary Road extensions, on temporary Primary Road haul roads, and when designated in the contract documents construction areas adjacent to Primary Roads on which traffic is maintained, the Contractor will be paid for watering ordered by the Engineer at the rate of $60 per thousand gallons.

 1107.08 PUBLIC CONVENIENCE AND SAFETY.

-A. The schedule for removal of existing guardrail, warning devices, and other traffic control devices requires Engineer’s approval.
+A. The schedule for removal of existing guardrail and traffic control devices requires Engineer’s approval.
 The Contractor may be required to place temporary warning devices at locations where replacement features are not installed the same day as removal takes place.